ComposableFi/cosmwasm-vm/docs/orchestrate/src/tutorial-dex.md

 RUST_LOG=debug cargo test --test integration
 ```

-Before going into the reason of failure, take your time to read the logs and see how much useful information
+Before going into the reason for failure, take your time to read the logs and see how much useful information
 there is.
-You are able to see the host functions that are running, responses from the executions and
+You can see the host functions that are running, responses from the executions, and
-submessages that are dispatched.
+sub-messages that are dispatched.

 Now let's see what went wrong:
 ```